 Follow the Firework Code

-If you buy fireworks, always make sure they the UKCA marks and are clearly marked for their intended use ‘Indoor, Garden or Display’
+If you buy fireworks, always make sure the UKCA marks are clearly marked for their intended use ‘Indoor, Garden or Display’.

 - Despite annual safety warnings, Bonfire Night week still ends in disaster for far too many families.
 Fireworks can provide fun and entertainment, but only if everyone follows the right safety procedures and remembers that fireworks can be very dangerous if misused.

 Remember to be careful with bonfires too.
 It’s much better to manage without one.
 But if you insist make sure it’s well away from your house and any trees, hedges, fences or sheds.

 Never use a flammable liquid like petrol or paraffin to get one going.
 If lighting your bonfire is difficult, use only domestic firelighters to help.
 Check very carefully that there’s no animal (or even a young child) hidden inside the bonfire.

 Don’t light it until after all your fireworks have been let off.
 Keep everyone a safe distance away, and don’t allow anyone to throw anything onto it.